AlexProgrammerDE/SoulFire/README.md

 ### AutoRespawn

-Automatically respawns bots when they die.
+Automatically respawns bots with a random delay when they die.
+Bots do not cause a lot of lags when they are dead, so this module is useful for ensuring that the bots are always alive and performing their actions.

 ### AutoRegister

 Automatically runs `/register` and `/login` on cracked servers.
 Also supports `/captcha` for servers that have it.

+### AutoJump

+Automatically jumps with a random delay.
+Useful for slowing the server down.
+It will also make the bots send a lot of movement packets, which is useful for testing the server's performance.

 ### ClientSettings & ClientBrand